Sutton Grammar School: Recent history

+Other leadership posts are held by: Mr A Marsh (Head of Upper School, DDSL), Mrs L McDonald (HY13), Mr O Green (HY12), Mr A Heasman (HY9), Mr J Bird (HY8), Mr C Roy (HY7), Ms M Mahmoud (SENDCO), Mr J Tuck (Asst SENDCO) and Mr A Blunt (Head of PE & Games, DDSL).

 The school is divided into three sections – the Lower School (years 7–9), the Upper School (years 10 and 11) and the Sixth Form (Lower Sixth and Upper Sixth) – each of which attracts its own dress code.
 Uniform consists of a maroon blazer with a house tie in the Lower School, a black blazer with a house tie in the Upper School and a lounge suit and tie of the pupil's choice in the Sixth Form.

-The school operates a prefect system with a head boy, three deputy head boys, senior prefects and part-time prefects from the Sixth Form.
+The school operates a prefect system with a head student, three deputy head students, senior prefects and part-time prefects from the Sixth Form.

+Overview

+Academic and performance

+The school is consistently ranked amongst the top schools in the country.
+It placed 13th out of all secondary schools in England in academic league tables in 2015, putting it in the top 0.05%.
+The school regularly features in The Sunday Times' list of the "Best secondary schools in London", placing seventh in 2020 and eleventh in 2023.
+It was named the 10th best state secondary school in London by The Sunday Times in 2022 and again in 2024.